bdubs-astro/GitCommandSummary/Git command summary.md

 ```$ git tag -l```

-Push a tag to the remote repo:
+Push a tag to a remote repo (note that tags are __NOT__ automatically included when using the push command, and so must be explicitly specified):

 ```$ git push origin <tag_name>```

+Note that you can push all tags at once using the ```--tags``` option, but this is not recommended because it's common to have old or "bad" tags in a local repo.
+These would serve no useful purpose in the remote repo.

 Delete a tag from the remote repo: